 - Inside the lecture area, click on the Add Custom Code tab.

 - Enter code into the code block field and then click Save.
 The code block will appear in the content list for that lecture.

 - To edit the code block, click on the Edit attachment button.
 Click Save to save your changes.

-The code block also allows you to display source code which is particularly helpful for schools that teach coding or programming.
 You can choose from a variety of coding languages when you turn on the Display Source toggle, including:

 - Plain Text